 Xiaomi is known for its value-for-money smartphones: meaning that for the same amount of money, you get better specs and features from Xiaomi than from most other brands.
 Yet, there is one area the brand is weak at – the entry-level end of the market.
 The last time that Xiaomi played there was in 2019 when it announced the Redmi Go.
 It cost just below US $100 and was the cheapest Xiaomi phone back then.
 It was quite a phone.

 I suspect that Xiaomi got burnt with that experiment, because after that, they completely abandoned the entry-level market and did not look back till date.
 Up till recently, the most affordable Xiaomi smartphone was probably the Redmi 9A, which costs about US $105 for the base variant.
-But this June 2022, Xiaomi has announced a new smartphone with an odd feature – a chipset with a name we had never heard before.
+But in June 2022, Xiaomi has announced a new smartphone with an odd feature – a chipset with a name we had never heard before.
 I had never heard of the chip-maker called JLQ before now, but the chip that powers the new Xiaomi Poco C40 is from them.

 The JLQ JR510 is an 11 nm chipset clocked at 1.5 GHz, and it is paired with 3 GB RAM, 32 GB storage and 4 GB RAM, 64 GB storage options in the Poco C40.
 The display is a 6.71-inch LCD, and there is a big, 6000mAh battery coupled with 18W fast charging.
 The sales box comes with a 10W charger, though.
 That is clearly a cost-saving measure.
 In all, the Poco C40 is clearly a budget smartphone.
 Perhaps it will take the place of the Redmi 9A as the cheapest Xiaomi phone in the market.
 Find below the key specs.